Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 I am among the 79 per cent of Americans who make coffee at home.
 Are you?
-Together we drink 400 million cups every day in America alone.
+Together we drink 400 million cups every day.

 A few people will spend over $100 to get the perfect electric coffee maker, but I am not one of them.
-Buying an affordable (under $50) coffee maker that makes decent coffee and doesn’t collapse in two weeks is a difficult task.
+However, finding a budget coffee maker under $50 that makes good coffee and won’t collapse in two weeks can be challenging.

 I did my research, and now I’m happy to share it with you.
 In this article, I assume you’re looking for an automatic, push-button machine.
 I will touch briefly on some more manual brewing methods toward the end.

 If I could only pick one machine, it would be the Mr. Coffee Programmable 12-Cup Coffee Maker:

 Mr. Coffee rose to the top, but I did look at all the top-selling budget coffee makers out there and identified five that stood out.
 Depending on your personal tastes, you might find the one that suits you best among these models:

 |Top Top||Mr. Coffee||See Deal|

 |Top Top Top Top Top||Cuisinart||See Deal|